mattcurf/openvino_yocto_play/README.md

 ## Enable Virtualization

-The following steps are only required once to install the required Ubuntu 24.04 KVM virtualization support, copied from multiple tutorials.
+The following steps are only required once to install the Ubuntu 24.04 KVM virtualization support, copied from multiple tutorials.
 This playground may not necessariliy use all of the services described below (like libvirtd auto hardware provisioning):
 ```
 $ sudo apt update && sudo apt upgrade -y
 $ sudo apt install qemu-kvm libvirt-daemon-system libvirt-clients bridge-utils virt-manager -y